All Collections

 Updated over a week ago

-If landing cost price is not set the cost price field is used.
+If the landing cost price is not set, the cost price field is used.

-Landing cost price is the total unit cost for including cost price and related expenses.
-In addition to vendor cost it includes shipping & handling, and discounts.
-Landing cost is the cost price in addition to extra expenses (and not only the extra expenses).
+The landing cost price is the total unit cost of a variant, including cost price and related expenses.
+In addition to the cost being charged by the vendor, it can include shipping & handling and discounts.
+Landing cost is the cost price in addition to extra expenses - not only the extra expenses.

-If you do not see any data showing for COGS, this will update when you import or enter your landing cost or cost prices.
-By default *, the current landing cost (or if landing cost is not set, then cost price) is used to calculate COGS.
-This calculation is not using the historical landing cost price.
+The current landing cost (or if landing cost is not set, then cost price) is used to calculate COGS by default - the calculation does not use the historical landing cost price.

 Did this answer your question?